Joker Arroyo: As congressman

 Arroyo ran independent for the position of congressman in the lone district of Makati in 1992.
-He was in caucus with the PDP–Laban.
-However, his first election was annulled by the House of Representatives Electoral Tribunal on January 25, 1995, as a result of an electoral protest filed by his closest rival Augusto Syjuco Jr., citing irregularities in the vote count at most precincts.
-The ruling was later reversed on July 14, 1995, two weeks after he began his second term following his re-election in 1995.
+He was in caucus with the PDP–Laban, having been named to the local ticket of incumbent Mayor Jejomar Binay.
+However, his first election was annulled by the House of Representatives Electoral Tribunal (HRET) on January 25, 1995, as a result of an electoral protest filed by his closest rival Augusto Syjuco Jr., citing irregularities in the vote count at most precincts.
+Arroyo challenged the HRET ruling and filed a counter-protest questioning Syjuco's residency, which was eventually dismissed.
+The ruling was later reversed on July 14, 1995, two weeks after his first term ended.

 Arroyo passed several national bills and some local bills like the cityhood of Makati, including the reapportionment of Makati into two districts.
-Following the cityhood and reapportionment of Makati, he ran for the first district in 1998 and won.
-He also ran for House Speaker during the opening of the 11th Congress in 1998, but lost to Las Piñas Representative Manny Villar with a vote of 171–37.
+Following the cityhood and reapportionment of Makati in 1995, Arroyo ran for the first district in the 1995 elections and won.
+Due to the disqualification of second district representative-elect Butz Aquino over lack of residency, Arroyo was the only representative from Makati during the 10th Congress.
+He ran for re-election in 1998 under the Laban ng Makabayang Masang Pilipino coalition and won.
+He also ran for House Speaker during the opening of the 11th Congress in July 1998, but lost to Las Piñas Representative Manny Villar.
 He became a popular figure in the House of Representatives with a 100% attendance record for nine years from the time he was elected up to the end of his last term.

 In November 2000, Arroyo was one of the last congressmen to sign the endorsement for the impeachment of President Joseph Estrada.
 He was voted the Lead Prosecutor for the impeachment trial in December 2000.
 He fought for the opening of the second bank envelope and its presentation was a critical evidence for the prosecution of Estrada.
 The Senate voted down his request and this led to the second EDSA Revolution.
 His role in the impeachment trial earned him one of preferred choices in the Social Weather Stations and Pulse Asia survey for a Senate race.
 The new government, led by President Gloria Macapagal Arroyo, convinced Congressman Arroyo to run for the Senate.
-He was named to the People Power Coalition's senatorial slate.
-Arroyo received a huge number of votes from the electorate.
+He was named to the People Power Coalition's senatorial slate, as well as being a member of the Lakas–NUCD–UMDP party.
+Arroyo received a huge number of votes from the electorate, placing 5th with more than 11 million votes.